Ingrid Ruegemer, Artist, Designer, Curator, Maker, Fascilitator, Culturesphere, Symbiocene, Symbio(s)cene

 The exhibition presented the sculptural and textile works of Sylvia Eustache Rools and Jérôme Pereira for the first time in Germany.
 The French duo collaborate under the name “Awaré”, which stands for the English word “aware”, meaning to be conscious and attentive.
 It is also based on the complex Japanese term “mono no aware”, which expresses the joy of the ephemeral beauty of life and at the same time the acceptance of the passing of all things.

-Exhibition text: Sylvia and Jerome share a deep fascination for geology and a sensitivity for the aesthetics of natural processes of change.
+Exerpt exhibition text: Sylvia and Jerome share a deep fascination for geology and a sensitivity for the aesthetics of natural processes of change.
 Sylvia’s textile works are dedicated to the phenomena of oxidation, and through her multi-layered methods she creates chromatic landscapes that blur the boundaries between artefact and nature.
 Jérôme brings a scientific understanding from his studies in physics and geophysics together with a poetic sensitivity to matter and the forces of nature to his rough yet graceful wooden sculptures.

 As a duo, the two artists create sculptural artefacts that represent an inspirational dialogue between natural transformation processes and the human hand.
 Their unique objects also convey the constructive collaboration of two artistic personalities who, with their individual approaches and materials, explore permeable boundaries and create new connections.